Shop Subscribe

 Back and Forth

-Move your pencil back and forth across your page, without lifting it, to cover the paper with solid color.
+Move your pencil back and forth across your page, without lifting it, to cover the paper with a solid color.

 Scumbling

-Move your pencil in a circular motion, without lifting it, to cover the page with solid color.
+Move your pencil in a circular motion, without lifting it, to cover the page with a solid color.

 Layering, Mixing, and Blending

-Layer shades of the same color—or opposite colors—for a more natural, realistic look with more depth.
-It’s important to layer colors in steps, rather than trying to put down heavy layers of color at once.
-Remember to layer colors to create custom shades, rather than using a ready-made secondary colored pencil.
-This will give you a more natural effect.
-Once you’ve got your color and shading complete, blend hard edges with a colorless blending pencil.
+Remember to layer colors to create custom shades rather than using a ready-made secondary pencil.
+This will give a more natural effect.
+Once you’ve completed your color and shading, blend hard edges with a colorless blending pencil.
 These wax-based pencils blend and soften edges without adding additional color.

 Tagged With: 101 Art Series